sciath/sciath/docs/tutorial.rst

 You can copy-paste this line to see the error message:

 .. literalinclude:: _static/tutorial/failing_output.txt
-  :start-at: print non-empty stderr file
+  :start-at: check non-empty stderr file
   :lines: 1-2

 A Comparison-Based Test